By Shinichi Saoshiro and Chisa Fujioka

 Several embassies advised staff and citizens to leave affected areas in Japan.
 Tourists cut short vacations and multinational companies either urged staff to leave or said they were considering plans to move outside Tokyo.

 German technology companies SAP and Infineon were among those moving staff to safety in the south.
 SAP said it was evacuating its offices in Tokyo, Osaka and Nagoya and had offered its 1,100 employees and their family members transport to the south, where the company has rented a hotel for staff to work online.

 "Everyone is going out of the country today," said Gunta Brunner, a 25-year-old creative director from Argentina preparing to board a flight at Narita airport.
 "With the radiation, it's like you cannot escape and you can't see it."

 "WHAT THE HELL IS GOING ON?"

-Japanese media have became more critical of Kan's handling of the disaster and criticized the government and plant operator Tokyo Electric Power Co. for their failure to provide enough information on the incident.
+Japanese media have became more critical of Kan's handling of the disaster and criticized the government and the nuclear plant operator for their failure to provide enough information on the incident.